isomerpages/ncss-pc/_who-we-are/What We Do.md

 Fund, a fund which aims to encourage seniors to volunteer their time and age actively.
 Donations help charities supported by the fund to curate new or expand existing volunteer programmes, recruit volunteers through volunteer management systems, and train and recognise volunteers.
-President’s Challenge hopes to raise $10 million out of the $40 million needed by 2019 and the Silver Volunteer Fund aims to recruit an additional 50,000 senior volunteers by 2030.</p>
+PreEvery dollar donated to President’s Challenge goes directly to the benefitting organisations, thanks to our Challenge sponsors Singapore Pools and Singapore Totalisator Board, which provide grants to cover the operating costs of President’s Challenge. sident’s Challenge hopes to raise $10 million out of the $40 million needed by 2019 and the Silver Volunteer Fund aims to recruit an additional 50,000 senior volunteers by 2030.</p>
 <p>In 2018, President Halimah Yacob announced the new <a href="/empowering-for-life-fund/" rel="noopener noreferrer nofollow" target="_blank">Empowering for Life Fund (ELF)</a>, a
 fund supporting vulnerable groups through skills upgrading, capacity-building and employment.
 ELF will focus on supporting customised, dedicated services